 2. Soften your dog’s food for a few days.

-Your veterinarian will also give you directions about feeding your dog.
-He or she might recommend giving him or her softened food for a few days.
+Your veterinarian will also provide directions about what to feed dogs after tooth extraction(s).
+He or she might recommend giving your dog softened food for a few days.
 This may involve adding water to the dry kibble or feeding your dog wet food.
 It is important, though, that you do not drastically change your dog’s meals.
 Diet changes can upset your dog’s stomach, and your dog may already be somewhat nauseous from the anesthesia.

 3. Allow your dog to determine his or her activity level.